thedevs-network/kutt/README.md

 # Kutt.it

 **Kutt** is a modern URL shortener with support for custom domains.
-Shorten URLs, manage your links and view the click rate statistics.
+Shorten URLs, manage your links and view the click rate statistics.This branch adds a custom prefix feature to the URL shortener to support regulations in India for SMS traffic

 _Contributions and bug reports are welcome._